Club Adventures Logo

 Highlights

-Head out on a sunset hike to Wat Phu Si in Luang Prabang for some pretty epic views over Phu Si Mountain.
+Head out on a sunset hike to Wat Phu Si in Luang Prabang for some epic views over Phu Si Mountain.
 After the sun descends, head to Talad Mued Night Market for a BBQ feast – a local favourite.

 Essential Trip Information